easyforger/easyforger/README.md

 * bintrayUpload (cut a version and upload it to bintray)

 To effectively release a version, change dryRun to ```false``` in the ```build.gradle``` file.
+You also should create a `gradle.properties` file and set your bintray credentials there.

 --